Pinggy-io/pinggy_website/content/blog/securely_accessing_remote_servers_with_ssh_proxyjump_and_jump_hosts.md

   - AMP
 ---

 ## Introduction

 In the field of network management and security, authentication to distant platforms is a basic requirement.
-Most of the times, it becomes impossible to establish direct SSH connection with a remote server because of the different network segmentation policies or firewall limitations or extremely strict security measures at the organization’s end.
-This is where Jump Hosts commonly referred to as bastion hosts fill the gap by providing access means to connect two or more network segments.
-Together with the SSH’s ProxyJump feature they offer secure way to connect to servers that otherwise cannot be reached.
+Most of the time, it becomes impossible to establish a direct SSH connection with a remote server because of different network segmentation policies, firewall limitations, or extremely strict security measures at the organization’s end.
+This is where Jump Hosts, commonly referred to as bastion hosts, fill the gap by providing means to connect two or more network segments.
+Together with SSH’s ProxyJump feature, they offer a secure way to connect to servers that otherwise cannot be reached.
 This guide dives into SSH ProxyJump and Jump Hosts, providing practical tips and configurations to maximize their effectiveness.

 ## Understanding SSH and Its Importance

-SSH (Secure Shell) is a protocol for securing data transmission over unsecured networks.
+SSH, or Secure Shell, is a protocol designed to secure data transmission over unsecured networks.
 It enables remote login, command execution, and secure file transfers (via SFTP and SCP) through encrypted communication, ensuring data protection against interception and unauthorized access.

 ### Core Features of SSH: